Aldaviva/Fail2Ban4Win/Readme.md

 1. Start Windows Firewall with Advanced Security (`wf.msc`).
 1. Go to `Inbound Rules`.
 1. To only show rules created by Fail2Ban4Win, select Action › Filter by Group › Filter by Fail2Ban4Win.
+    - If Fail2Ban4Win has not created any rules yet (for example, if it started running recently), the Filter by Fail2Ban4Win option will not appear in the Filter by Group menu.
+Click Refresh to update the collection of rules and groups.
 1. To sort by creation time, select View › Add/Remove Columns and Add the Description column, then click the Description column header.

 ![Windows Firewall with Advanced Security filtering by Fail2Ban4Win rules](https://i.imgur.com/pW12vKL.png)